blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

     -h overview,properties,running

-To display all help topics, use topic "all":
+To display all help topics, use topic *all*:

     -h all

-To write help to a file, add --help.output.path={directory or file path}:
+To write help to a file, add *--help.output.path={directory or file path}*:

     -h all --help.output.format=html --help.output.path=.